AVSystem/Anjay/doc/sphinx/source/BasicTutorial/BT3.rst

 But that would introduce unnecessary waste of CPU time, wouldn't it?
-Right, and this issue is addressed by ``anjay_sched_calculate_wait_time_ms()`` which returns amount of milliseconds before the next scheduled job.
+Right, and this issue is addressed by ``anjay_sched_calculate_wait_time_ms()`` which returns number of milliseconds before the next scheduled job.
 In the next example we will use this value as a ``poll()`` timeout.

 Enough talking, time to write some code.